 Our beginner classes take a simple, rhythm-first approach to tap dance.

 Swing Dance Sydney celebrates the history of rhythm tap and dancers like Fayard and Harold Nicholas, Bunny Briggs, Mable Lee, and Cora LaRedd.

-Tap is an important member of the jazz dance family, and while the Swing Dance Sydney tap classes are lots of fun, they also ask you to work hard.
+Tap is an important member of the jazz dance family.
 We dance tap as an improvised jazz dance, not a stage show, and our guest tap performers sit in with our bands, as another musician.